Srijajash/Hello-world/README.md

 # Hello-world
-sample project.trying to have more knowledge about github . hi this is srija tying to get bit handson in github
+sample project.trying to have more knowledge about github . hi this is srija tying to get bit hands on in github

+sample:

+this is test